JoshDoody/fsn/_book_excerpts/negotiate/prepare-for-the-final-salary-negotiation-discussion.md

 ---
 layout: book_page
 title: Preparing for your final salary negotiation discussion
-tagline: Prepare you script ahead of time so you don't make a mistake
+subhead: Prepare you script ahead of time so you don't make a mistake
 excerpt: After you counter offer, you'll usually have one more discussion to finalize your compensation.
 Here is how to prepare for your final salary negotiation discussion.
 context: negotiate
 last_modified_at: 2016-06-25